 The U.S. Court of Appeals for the District of Columbia Circuit has found that the FTC cannot regulate lawyers under the Red Flags Rule.
 Read more about this case at http://www.americanbar.org/publications/governmental_affairs_periodicals/washingtonletter/2011/march/redflagsvictory.html

-Businesses that use consumer reports, under the new rules, must adopt a plan to detect, prevent and mitigate identity theft.
+Businesses that use consumer reports must adopt a plan to detect, prevent and mitigate identity theft.
 The plan must be approved by the company’s board of directors or senior management.
 The rules identity certain signals of actual or attempted identity theft, but each company is left to establish plans based upon a risk assessment of its own operations.
 Signals identified by the agencies as warranting increased alert include:

 - Consumer's notation on a credit report such as a fraud alert, active duty alert, or credit freeze.

 - Unusual patterns in the consumer's use of credit, such as a recent increase in inquiries or new credit accounts, changes in the use of credit, or accounts closed.